How to fix a broken toilet flapper valve and lift chain by replacing the broken items with new parts.

 “Dad!
 The toilet handle is broken and it won’t flush!”
 Probably an easy fix I thought to myself.
 Better check it out to be sure.

 I removed the cover from the toilet tank and saw that the lift chain connecting the handle to the flapper valve had broken.
 It was 5 years old and not surprising.
 A new flapper valve and lift chain costs about $5 and installs in minutes.

 Broken Toilet Handle Lift Chain

-In this photo, the broken plastic lift chain is obvious.
+The broken plastic lift chain is obvious in the following photo.
 Don’t worry about the brown sediment on the bottom of the tank, it’s minerals that have precipitated out of the water over the years.
-The tank contains clean uncontaminated water.
+The toilet tank contains clean uncontaminated water.

 Detailed Repair Photos

 My toilet has ballcock (or float-ball) toilet fill valves, which are really old technology.
 Also see How to Replace a Toilet Fill Valve to replace the old ballcock fill valve with a new Fluidmaster Whisper Valve.

 - Korky 1.6 Flapper Valve, includes the lift chain.
 Cost is about $5.
 Widely available at hardware and home improvement stores.

 The Korky installation manual is available here in addition to the following photos and tips.